dam-network/dam-network.github.io/_posts/2025-04-01-ems-prize-montgomery.md

 ---
 layout: post
-title: Richard Montgomery receives the ECM Prize 2024
+title: Recent trends VII: Richard Montgomery receives the ECM Prize 2024
 abstract: Richard Montgomery was one of the ten recipients of the prestigious European Mathematical Society (EMS) prize, given in during the ninth European Congress of Mathematics, in Sevilla.
 tag: 'Trend'
 ---